-We got in touch with Tripp Holton, Meg Young Yoder, Robert King, Chris Gatty, Bob Felt and Jodi Hinchman Calvi to find out where their lives after Hyde have taken them.
-Watch the original 60 Minutes piece and then click on the alum below to find out where they are today.
+We got in touch with alumni Tripp Holton, Robert King, Chris Gatty, Bob Felt and Jodi Hinchman Calvi, who were all featured in the 1989 60 Minutes broadcast “The Hyde Solution” to find out where their lives after Hyde have taken them.
+Watch the original 60 Minutes piece and then scroll down to find out where they are today.

 Tripp Holton ’89

 As far as my career accomplishments, I would say that I am at the beginning of my career.

 Getting here has been a long journey, and I could not have done it without Hyde.
 I am currently an assistant professor of surgery in the division of plastic and reconstructive surgery at the University of Maryland School of Medicine.
 I do general reconstructive surgery as well as some cosmetic plastic surgery.
 My niche is reconstructive microsurgery for breast cancer reconstruction.

 My wife Mara is a private practice Urologist and we live in Annapolis, Maryland with our children Plum and Solomon.
 They will be at Hyde soon but not soon enough.

 Note: Tripp earned his medical degree from Temple University where he was the recipient of both the Mary P. Wiedeman Award for excellence in Physiology and the Doctor Herman Brown Award for excellence in Surgery.
 He is the author of numerous research studies in Plastic Surgery and practices general plastic surgery with several areas of expertise and interest.

 I am the proud father of a beautiful nine-year-old daughter who is the apple of my eye.
 She is everything to me.
 I cherish my walk beside her to point out the subtle beauties, to guide her out of the ruts, to encourage her when she is afraid, to dust her off when she falls, and to carry her when she can’t go on and needs to rest.